Home/Legumes/Green Lentils

 Healthy Recipes

-Mediterranean Green Lentil Salad
+Green Lentil Salad with Lemon Vinaigrette

-A refreshing salad packed with protein and fiber, featuring green lentils, cherry tomatoes, cucumbers, and a zesty lemon dressing.
+A refreshing salad featuring green lentils, crisp vegetables, and a zesty lemon vinaigrette, ideal for a light lunch or side dish.

 Ingredients